 This program offers classroom and field-based instruction in natural and social scientific methods to encourage students to analyze environmental issues in an array of ecosystems — including rainforest, dry spiny thicket, alpine and transitional forest, savannah, gallery and littoral forest, mangrove, and coral reef — and within multiple economic, socio-political, and cultural contexts.

 Coursework in French and Malagasy, combined with a homestay, a village stay, and numerous excursions to national parks and other protected areas, offer students a balanced social- and natural-science perspective on long-term conservation and the development needs of local populations.
 Students also spend a couple of weeks doing research with Malagasy students.

 - Department of Natural Sciences at University of Antananarivo

 - Marine Studies Institute at University of Tuléar

 - Blue Ventures

 - Reef Doctors

 Language Study: French, Malagasy

-Prerequisites: Coursework in environmental studies, ecology, or biology; 3 semesters French Read more...
+Prerequisites: Coursework in environmental studies, ecology, biology, or related fields; 3 semesters college-level French Read more...